hashicorp/terraform-provider-aws/website/docs/r/vpc_ipam_pool_allocation.html.markdown

 # Resource: aws_vpc_ipam_pool_allocation

 Allocates (reserves) a CIDR from an IPAM address pool, preventing usage by IPAM.
+Only works for private IPv4.

 ## Example Usage